jacebenson/cedar/docs/docs/tutorial/chapter4/authentication.md

 Believe it or not, that's pretty much it for authentication!
 You can use the combination of `@requireAuth` and `@skipAuth` directives to lock down access to GraphQL query/mutations, and the `<PrivateSet>` component to restrict access to entire pages of your app.
 If you only want to restrict access to certain components, or certain parts of a component, you can always get `isAuthenticated` from the `useAuth()` hook and then render one thing or another.

-Head over to the Redwood docs to read more about [self-hosted](../../auth/dbauth.md) and [third-party authentication](../../authentication.md#official-integrations).
+Head over to the Cedar docs to read more about [self-hosted](../../auth/dbauth.md) and [third-party authentication](../../authentication.md#official-integrations).

 ## One More Thing